 ϟϟ-Obergruppenführer Paul Hausser's ϟϟ-Panzerkorps Deployed to Ukraine

-Prussian SS officers Papa Hausser, Werner Ostendorff & Fritz Klingenberg
+SS Officers Papa Hausser, Werner Ostendorff & Fritz Klingenberg

 Panzerjägers with 88 mm Sd.Kfz164 Hornisse/Nashorn

-In January 1943 SS-Panzergrenadier-Division Leibstandarte SS, Das Reich and Totenkopf were organized into the SS-Panzerkorps.
-In early February 1943, Nazi dictator Adolf Hitler ordered the newly formed corps moved to the Eastern Front with all possible speed to join Generalfeldmarschall Erich von Manstein's Heeresgruppe Süd in Ukraine.
-SS-Obergruppenführer und General der Waffen-SS Paul Hausser was placed in charge of the corps, and was tasked with defending the strategic city of Kharkov.
+As the Soviet forces of the Don Front were destroying the German forces in Stalingrad, the SS-Panzergrenadier-Division Leibstandarte SS, Das Reich and Totenkopf were organized into the SS-Panzerkorps.
+In early February 1943, Nazi dictator Adolf Hitler ordered the newly formed corps moved to the Eastern Front with all possible speed to join Feldmarschall Erich von Manstein's Heeresgruppe Süd.
+SS-Obergruppenführer und General der Waffen-SS Paul Hausser was placed in charge of the corps, and was tasked with defending the strategic city of Kharkov, which together with Kursk, was the main objective of the Soviet Voronezh Front.
 The SS-Panzerkorps was an immensely powerful force and Hitler pinned his hoped-for stabilization of the southern sector of the Eastern Front on it.
 The first elements to arrive were the Leibstandarte's SS-Panzergrenadier-Regiment 1 under regiment commander Fritz Witt, which threw an improvised defence ring around Kharkov blocking the direct route to the city.
 Das Reich's SS-Panzergrenadier-Regiment Deutschland under regiment commander Heinz Harmel, was sent to extend the screen northwards.
-Top image: portrait of Adolf Hitler taken by cameraman Oberleutnant Walter Frentz.
+Also dispatched to the sector was the German élite division Großdeutschland.
+Top image: portrait of Adolf Hitler taken by Hitler's private cameraman Oberleutnant Walter Frentz.
 Walter Frentz Collection.
 Fair use.
 Middle image: Prussian officers SS-Obergruppenführer Paul Hausser, his Chief of Staff SS-Standartenführer Werner Ostendorff and the highly experienced Das Reich officer SS-Sturmbannführer Fritz Klingenberg at a field commanders' strategy meeting in Ukraine.
-Photo taken before the Donets Campaign by South Tyrol-born SS-KB Friedrich Zschäckel. c.
-Bundesarchiv.
+The photo was taken before the Donets Campaign by South Tyrol-born war correspondent SS-Kriegsberichter Friedrich Zschäckel.
+Commons: Bundesarchiv.
 Bottom image: half-hidden behind an izba, a Panzerjäger Hornisse.
 Eager eyes scan the snow covered fields in search of the enemy.
 The strong winds mask engine sounds and disturb the soft snow creating a white screen that conceals movement and blinds the defenders.
-The tank destroyer is believed to belong to the s.Pz.Jg.Abt.519.
+The tank destroyer is believed to belong to the schwere Panzerjäger-Abteilung 519.
 Credit: Rui Manuel Candeias.
 ECPAD archives.
-Fair use.
+FU.

 6 comments: